gschup/bevy_ik/README.md

 ## Development Status

-🚧 WIP 🚧 Currently not 100% functional 🚧
+🚧 WIP 🚧 Currently not 100% functional 🚧 I haven't worked on this in a while.
+If you are looking at this code for whatever reason, [the bug is here](https://github.com/gschup/bevy_ik/blob/297233518681b2ef6a2f689aa432f00e017df91a/src/systems.rs#L346C22-L346C22)!

 ## Compatible Versions